baudneo/cync-lan/README.md

 ## Installation:

-Make sure you have `openssl` system package installed first.
+Make sure you have `openssl` and `git` system package installed first.

 ```bash